 Secretary

-Organization of storage of documents
+Organization of document storage

 Clerk

-Development of a nomenclature of cases
+Development of a list of cases

 Clerk, secretary